JetBrains/teamcity-documentation/topics/typed-parameters.md

 Checkbox

 </td>

 <td>

-__Checked value__/__Unchecked value__: Specify values for the parameter to have depending on the checkbox's state.
+__Checked value/Unchecked value__: Specify values of the parameter respective to these checkbox states.

-It is recommended to __specify the checked value__ and keep the default value and the unchecked value of the parameter __the same__.
+We recommend that you keep the unchecked value equal to the default value and specify a custom checked value.

-Depending on the way the build is triggered, the checkbox behavior will be as follows:
+Depending on how the build is triggered, the checkbox behavior will be as follows:
-* if the build is triggered by an automatic trigger or by clicking the __Run__ button (without the [run custom build](triggering-a-custom-build.md) dialog), the default value is used
+* if the build is triggered by an automatic trigger or by clicking __Run__ (without the [_Run Custom Build_](triggering-a-custom-build.md) dialog), the default value is used;
-* if the build is triggered via the [run custom build](triggering-a-custom-build.md) dialog without changing anything, the 'unchecked value' is used (if not empty); and if it is empty, the default value is used
+* if the build is triggered via the _Run Custom Build_ dialog without changing anything, the "unchecked" value is used, if it is not empty and differs from the default one; if empty, the default value is used;
-* if the build is triggered via the [run custom build](triggering-a-custom-build.md) dialog with the box checked, the 'checked value' is used (if not empty); and if it is empty, the 'true' value is used
+* if the build is triggered via the _Run Custom Build_ dialog with the box checked, the "checked" value is used, if it is not empty; if it is empty, the `true` value is used.

 </td></tr><tr>